mattszymanko/website/README.md

 Copyright (c) 2021 Matt Szymanko.
 Some rights reserved.

 # Contact
-You can contact me on Discord or my Steam account.
+You can contact me on Discord or my E-mail.
 They are both on my website and on my GitHub profile.